J Felix

 In some instances, moving may be better than sitting still and trying to quiet a hyper-vigilant mind in an anxious state.
 In fact, meditation may be contraindicated for those who suffer severe anxiety or depression.
 In some cases, meditation can make conditions worse if a person goes it alone without proper guidance.

-So, before we dive into mindfulness based techniques, I strongly encourage you to pay attention to your sleep hygiene, your diet, your exercise regimen, and your social connections.
-We call this mindful living and it is holistic.
+Before we dive into mindfulness based techniques, I strongly encourage you to pay attention to your sleep hygiene, your diet, your exercise regimen, and your social connections.
+We call this mindful living, and it is holistic.
 But it is also biochemistry.
 Billions of metabolic reactions unfold every second within a single cell.
 You are made up of 30 trillion cells.
 That's 100 billion trillion metabolic reactions occurring every second.
 The sum aggregate of these processes influence how we act and think and feel.
 We can't talk our way out of metabolic dysregulation.

-There are several mindfulness-based techniques we can apply when intense emotions disturb the balance of mind.
+Assuming you have a handle on the fundamentals (sleep, nutrition, and exercise), you may find the following mindfulness based techniques helpful when intense emotions disturb the balance of mind.
 Using metaphor, the 6 most common approaches have been likened to: 1. triage, 2. accepting and welcoming them as honored guests, 3. waves dissolving into the ocean, 4. valuable instruction from a respected teacher, 5. the uprooting of weeds, 6. or as alchemy, transforming base metal into gold.
 These are only metaphors, attempts to describe and categorize feelings that are not so easily contained in intellectual constructs.

 Note: many distresses have a biological cause that, addressed at the root, will ameliorate the psychological symptoms associated with them.
 Other psychological ailments can be addressed by correcting our diets, attending to sleep, exercising regularly, or nurturing our social connections.